qoherent/ria-hub-docs/docs/content/.Installation/database-preparation.en-us.md

 ## Database Connection over TLS

-If the communication between Gitea and your database instance is performed through a private network, or if Gitea and the database are running on the same server, this section can be omitted since the security between Gitea and the database instance is not critically exposed.
+If the communication between RIA Hub and your database instance is performed through a private network, or if RIA Hub and the database are running on the same server, this section can be omitted since the security between RIA Hub and the database instance is not critically exposed.
 If instead the database instance is on a public network, use TLS to encrypt the connection to the database, as it is possible for third-parties to intercept the traffic data.

 ### Prerequisites

-- You need two valid TLS certificates, one for the database instance (database server) and one for the Gitea instance (database client).
+- You need two valid TLS certificates, one for the database instance (database server) and one for the RIA Hub instance (database client).
 Both certificates must be signed by a trusted CA.
 - The database certificate must contain `TLS Web Server Authentication` in the `X509v3 Extended Key Usage` extension attribute, while the client certificate needs `TLS Web Client Authentication` in the corresponding attribute.
 - On the database server certificate, one of `Subject Alternative Name` or `Common Name` entries must be the fully-qualified domain name (FQDN) of the database instance (e.g. `db.example.com`).
-On the database client certificate, one of the entries mentioned above must contain the database username that Gitea will be using to connect.
+On the database client certificate, one of the entries mentioned above must contain the database username that RIA Hub will be using to connect.
-- You need domain name mappings of both Gitea and database servers to their respective IP addresses.
+- You need domain name mappings of both RIA Hub and database servers to their respective IP addresses.
 Either set up DNS records for them or add local mappings to `/etc/hosts` (`%WINDIR%\System32\drivers\etc\hosts` in Windows) on each system.
 This allows the database connections to be performed by domain name instead of IP address.
 See documentation of your system for details.

 ### PostgreSQL TLS

-The PostgreSQL driver used by Gitea supports two-way TLS.
+The PostgreSQL driver used by RIA Hub supports two-way TLS.
 In two-way TLS, both database client and server authenticate each other by sending their respective certificates to their respective opposite for validation.
 In other words, the server verifies client certificate, and the client verifies server certificate.

 1. On the server with the database instance, place the following credentials: